What’s happening in Syria?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The 13-year civil war in Syria has roared back into prominence with a surprise rebel offensive on Aleppo.
+The 13-year civil war in Syria has roared back into prominence as insurgents seized Aleppo in a shock offensive marking a major threat to president Bashar al-Assad’s brutal regime.

-The push – which saw rebel fighters seize large parts of the country’s second-largest city – is among their strongest in years, in a war whose destabilising effects have rippled far beyond Syria’s borders.
+The push – which saw insurgents seize the country’s second-largest city – is among the strongest in years, in a war whose destabilising effects have rippled far beyond Syria’s borders, but whose front lines have been largely frozen since 2020.

 The surge in fighting has raised the prospect of another violent front reopening in the Middle East, at a time when US-backed Israel is fighting Hamas in Gaza, and having just announced a ceasefire with Hezbollah in Lebanon, both of which are Iranian-allied groups.